OpenEnergyDashboard/DesignDocs/website/website.md

       * Note (40.00035, -87.99900) would be perfect but want a little error to show for example. \
 After 3 points had error: x: 1.202%, y: 0.25% so save the DB.
   * Now see on map page.
 Click Show & Save map edits to get Display Enabled.
-  * If you map Meter 7 & 8 they should be right on these two buildings since GPS set in CSV file that uploaded.
+  * If you map Meter 7 & Meter 8 they should be right on these two buildings since GPS set in CSV file that uploaded.
 Group 1 & 2 should be on another building.
+  * You can also use the HappyPlace30Deg.png for a rotated map where it could be named Happy Place 30 Deg.
+The angle to use is 30.
+The GPS values are the same but the coordinates on the map are different (but you click on the same logical location on the map):
+    * top, right corner of swimming pool: (291, 386) GPS to enter: 40.00461, -87.99723
+    * top, left corner of Cafeteria (49, 331) GPS to enter: 40.00238, -87.99966
+    * bottom, left corder of Housing (15, 174) GPS to enter: 40.00034, -87.99901
+      * Note (40.00035, -87.99900) would be perfect but want a little error to show for example. \
+After 3 points had error: x: 0.566%, y: 0.429% so save the DB.
+    * The circles should show at the same place on buildings as with the zero degree map.
   * See the map page on how the calibration discussion was created.

 ### Restarting